milofultz/awfulizer/README.md

 ## Future Implementation:

-* Pop-up to choose cycle or just once.
-I kind of like the look of it just going on once.
+* Added 20200727 ~~Pop-up to choose cycle or just once.
+I kind of like the look of it just going on once.~~
-* Options to choose these things and then also to do it once for every page after it loads.
+* "Always on" mode - do it once for every page after it loads.